CFDHubUserGuide/UserGuide/AcessToTheCluster.rst

 **/home**
 *Purpose:* to save personal data such libraries, source code, compiled code, documents etc...
 In general this area is reserved to files that the user think should be backed up.
+*Capacity:* Each user has an assigned quota of 20Gb.
-*Capacity:* the reserved quota per user is assigned by the user's :ref:`Research Group<ResearchGroups>`.
+.. the reserved quota per user is assigned by the user's :ref:`Research Group<ResearchGroups>`.
 This limitation exits to avoid the filling up of the **/home** area.
 To know the total quota and the actual available quota:
 .. aggiornare